-Imagine your brain as a vast, intricate city.
+Imagine your brain as a vast, detailed city.
 Billions of homes, businesses, and community centers all interconnected, constantly communicating, and working together to keep the city running smoothly.
 Now, zoom in.
 Focus on the bustling intersections, the vital connections that allow messages, goods, and services to flow between these different locations.
 These intersections, in the brain, are the synapses.

 Main Subheading